 Step 1 - Beat together butter and sugar until light in color and fluffy in texture.

 Step 2 - Add eggs one at a time while continuing to beat the butter & sugar.
 Let each egg be fully incorporated before adding the next.
-Also add flavorings like extracts, citrus peels, or nut butters after adding the eggs.
+Also add flavorings like extracts, citrus peels, or nut butter after adding the eggs.

 Step 3 - Measure and sift together dry ingredients, like flours, cocoas, leavenings, & salts.